TS-7120

 Suggested Linux Distributions

-It may be possible to develop using a Windows or OSX system, but this is not supported.
-Development will include accessing drives formatted for Linux and often Linux based tools.
+Development using a Windows or OSX system may be possible but is not supported.
+Development will include accessing drives formatted for Linux and often Linux-based tools.

 Getting Console and Powering up